A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Methodology

 \subsubsection{Munich}

 Histology slides have been selected from the archive of the Institute of Pathology, Technical University of Munich, Germany.
 The dataset consists of 513 HE-stained WSIs obtained from 261 patients containing tissue segments from lymph node biopsies.
 The WSIs were scanned at 40$\times$ magnification with Aperio AT2 scanner.
-The subtypes in the dataset are: FL, CLL, MCL, DLBCL, and NEG (see Figure \ref{fig:ds_overview}).\\
+The subtypes in the dataset are: FL, CLL, MCL, DLBCL, and NEG.
+Figure \ref{fig:cls_overview} shows the morphology of the five classes in dataset.